Industry research on food labeling is high in bias

 For background, the Institute of Medicine first called on U.S. regulators to introduce front-of-package labeling in a series of reports from 2010-2012, sparking the FDA to consider requiring such labels under the Obama administration.
 In response, two of the largest food industry trade groups—the Grocery Manufacturers Association (now Consumer Brands Association) and FMI, The Food Industry Association—successfully staved off regulation for 13 years and counting by introducing the industry-led, voluntary Facts Up Front label.
 Facts Up Front allows manufacturers to display icons with per-serving quantities of calories, saturated fat, sodium, added sugars (“nutrients to limit”), and up to two “nutrients to encourage,” including dietary fiber, protein, calcium, potassium, or Vitamins A, C, or D.

-In the past few years, the FDA has shown renewed interest in adopting a mandatory front-of-pack labeling system, and a proposed rule is now slated for this summer.
+In the past few years, the FDA has shown renewed interest in adopting a mandatory front-of-pack labeling system, and a proposed rule is now slated for this year.
 Predictably, industry has been advocating for the FDA to select the Facts Up Front design (or something very similar).
 Industry argues that if the FDA seeks to replace Facts Up Front with something new, the new system must “demonstrate a clear benefit above this already widely used and recognized front-of-pack nutrition labeling approach.”
-In so doing, the industry effectively argues that the effort it began principally to stave off regulation should be considered both the status quo and the gold standard.
+In so doing, the industry is arguing that the effort it began principally to stave off regulation should be considered both the status quo and the gold standard.

 You can help